MGS-BR/ModMail/README.md

 ## Setup

-In the modmail command has 2 lines where changes are needed
+In the modmail command has 2 lines where changes are needed.

 ```py
 guild = client.get_guild(id=id_guild)
 guild_channel = client.get_channel(id_channel)
 ```

-Substitute `id_guild` for your server id
+Substitute `id_guild` for your server id.

-Replace `id_channel` for ModMail chat id
+Replace `id_channel` for ModMail chat id.

 In the last line we have: